kblomqvist/yasha/README.md

 ## Installation

-As a regular user (the latest release):
+As a regular user:

 ```bash
 pip install yasha
 ```

-or the latest development version:
+or if you like to get the latest development version:

 ```bash
 pip install git+https://github.com/kblomqvist/yasha.git
 ```

-or if you would like to develop:
+or if you would like to take part into the development process:

 ```bash
 git clone https://github.com/kblomqvist/yasha.git